 From the owners:

 Food startups like ours depend on a well-run commercial kitchen in which members can work without breaking the bank.
-That’s why we built Tastemakers, and we're proud to host over 45 local food entrepreneurs in the kitchen.
+That’s why we built Tastemakers, and we're proud to host 57 local food entrepreneurs in the kitchen.

 The front of the house features a gourmet food hall (now open!) and market highlighting our city's great small and mid-sized food startups.
 We've added a bar emphasizing craft cocktails and local brews and we're building a neighborhood gathering space where taste testers, the area food lovers, can interact with our taste makers.